strogo/goal/index.md

 	path/to/another/dir*: # Asterisk at the end means scan recursively.
 		- go build smth

-# A sample section with a list of command.
+# A sample section with a list of commands.
 list_of_commands:
 	- command_one
 	- command_two